 It shall be unlawful and a violation of this division for any wholesale dealer or distributor or other person to deliver any distilled spirits to any retail dealer in the city without collecting the taxes provided for in this division at the time of delivery.

-(Ord. of 9-7-1999, § 1(4-259))

 Sec.
 6-310.
 Noncompliance by wholesale dealer, distributor.